MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/configure-policy-migrate-labels.md

 >
 > This feature is now in general availability for all tenants, although you might still see the word **Preview** in the Azure portal for a couple of weeks.

-Migrate your labels in Azure Information Protection if you want to be able to use them as sensitivity labels by [clients and services that support unified labeling](#clients-and-services-that-support-unified-labeling).
+Migrate your labels in Azure Information Protection so that you can use them as sensitivity labels by [clients and services that support unified labeling](#clients-and-services-that-support-unified-labeling).

 After the migration, manage and publish these labels from the Office 365 Security & Compliance Center, or the Microsoft 365 security center and the Microsoft 365 compliance center.
 These labels can be used by the Azure Information Protection unified labeling client.
 If you continue to use the Azure Information Protection client, this client continues to download labels with the Azure Information Protection policy from the Azure portal.